 I don’t care what anyone says, watching hundreds and thousands of dollars of money evaporate feels terrible no matter what.
 Watching it come back the next month is equally emotionally exhausting (and exhilarating!).
 Knowing you cannot and should not touch that money for decades helps moderate my emotional reaction either way.
 Keeping track of it for 14+ years helps solidify the long term view that the time capsule is locked, doing its work, and should not be messed with.

-I rely on the fact that the stock market averages high single-digit returns over a long enough period of time and I move on.
+I rely on how the stock market averages high single-digit returns over a long enough period of time and I move on.